Education in Somalia: Early Childhood Development (ECD)

 Early Childhood Development (ECD), as with primary education and non-formal education programs, falls within the category of basic education and entails the essential skills of literacy and numeracy upon which further learning is built.
 Qur'anic education also forms a component of ECD.
 ECD is offered to children in the 0-5 age bracket, with the focus on stimulating and developing the cognitive, affective and psycho-motor skills of the toddler and his/her holistic development.
 It also prepares children for school and facilitates the transition from home to primary school.

 Primary education

 The Hammar Jab Jab School in Mogadishu.

 Primary education features nine compulsory subjects: Arabic, Islamic studies, Somali, mathematics (including business education), science (health, environmental education, and agriculture), social studies (including history, geography and civics), English, physical education and arts and crafts.
 Lower and upper primary students are taught for 36 and 42 lesson periods, each lasting 35 and 40 minutes, respectively, per week.
 The language of instruction is Somali in subjects other than Arabic and Islam; English is taught as a subject from Grades 2 to 8.

+The Autism Somalia Center in Garowe provides specialized care and education for children with special educational needs.

+Special education programs for students with disabilities are available in some places.